 About This Statistic

 The timeline presents data on the number of digital radio listeners in the United States from 2010 to 2014, as well as a forecast until 2019.
 In 2014, approximately 160 million U.S. internet users listened to online radio at least once per month and this figure was due to rise to 191.6 million by 2019.
 The biggest listeners of digital radio were those aged between 20 and 29, who made up 37.4 percent of the total listeners.
 The most common platform for digital radio listening was Apple's iOS, which accounted for 41 percent of the radio audience, and Android made up a further 32 percent.

 Digital radio listeners - additional information

-The online radio market is dominated by Pandora, with its 2.12 million active sessions in 2014.
+The online radio market is dominated by Pandora, with over two million active sessions in 2017.
 Latest survey findings prove that consumers are very satisfied with their Pandora service.
-Other players in the field include iHeart Radio, iTunes Radio as well as Spotify and Deezer.
-A study looking into types of content consumed on iHeart Radio shows that local AM/FM stations were chosen by 54 percent of respondents.
-Also, AM/FM radio is perceived by the consumers as having more relevant commercials, while internet audio is thought to offer fewer commercials, which all together translates into higher effectiveness of online radio advertising.
+Other players in the field include iHeart Radio, iTunes Radio, as well as Spotify and Deezer.